Noumansharif27/React/basic-react-app/README.md

 }
 ```

-we have to first import it from react before use, and it always return us an array that consist of 2 values `[theVariableInitaialValue, setFunction]` we always defined the function name based on the initial value variable name.
+we have to first import it from react before use, and it always return us an array that consist of 2 values `[theVariableInitaialValue, setFunction]` we always defined the function name based on the initial value variable name. the `set` function is also known as `updater function`.

 `e.g.`